ciclopes/meteor-reactive-array/README.md

 removed_elements = reactive_array.remove(2)

-// from this point, it's easy to make 'removed_elements' reactive
+// from this point, it's easy to make 'removed_elements' a reactive source

 removed_elements = new ReactiveArray(removed_elements)
 ```